tekka/ParallelHybridApp/README.md

 ## About

-This is sample that hybrid work of web application and native application.
+This sample is hybrid work of web application and native application.

 ## Demo